lammps/lammps/doc/src/Howto_cmake.rst

 them.

-The downside of this approach is, that there is some complexity associated with running CMake itself and how to achieve desired customizations and modifications to the LAMMPS configuration and compilation.
-And for as long as this facility is relatively new and not as widely used as the traditional build process, there are chances that the scripts that CMake processes may have bugs or are missing options, despite the best efforts to test and verify its functionality.
+The downside of this approach is, that there is some complexity associated with running CMake itself and how to customize the building of LAMMPS.
 This tutorial will show how to manage this through some selected examples.
-Please see the chapter about :doc:`building LAMMPS <Build>` for descriptions of specific flags and options for LAMMPS in general and for specific packages.
+Please see the chapter about :doc:`building LAMMPS
+<Build>` for descriptions of specific flags and options for LAMMPS in
+general and for specific packages.

 CMake can be used through either the command-line interface (CLI) program ``cmake`` (or ``cmake3``), a text mode interactive user